Md Abu Sayed

 About Me

-Beyond academia, he serves as Council Member of the Graduate Student Association (Chair, Awards Committee), was Vice President of the International Students Club (organized Night of All Nations with 600 participants), and is Co-Lead of Google Developer Group Campus (co-organized DevFest Reno).
+Before his Ph.D., Sayed was a Lecturer at The Millennium University, Bangladesh, and he earned his B.S. from Khulna University (thesis on retinal vessel segmentation) and M.S. from UNR (thesis on ThreatMap for naval security awareness).
+Beyond research, he has served as Council Member of the Graduate Student Association (Chair, Awards Committee), Vice President of the International Students Club (organizing Night of All Nations with 600 participants), and Co-Lead of Google Developer Group Campus (co-organizing DevFest Reno).

 Feature-Aware Deep Learning for Maritime Intent Recognition